victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 int oops = strlen(dangling);
 {{< /highlight >}} Although it might seem syntetic example, there are some practical use cases like sending the `std::string` content using WinAPI `SendMessage` or `PostMessage`.
 While `SendMessage` is synchronous and fine, `PostMessage` will result in a dangling pointer being stored and used later.

-I believe we can do better: provide access to data() in a way that significantly reduces the likelihood of misuse and the occurrence of dangling references.
+I believe we can do better: provide an access to `data()` in a way that significantly reduces the likelihood of misuse and the occurrence of dangling references.

-## ref-qualified member functions
+## A ref-qualified member function

 At first glance, it might seem nice to prevent certain member functions from being called on the temporary.
 That's what we could achieve with _ref-qualified member functions_.
 That's not a broadly used feature of the language, so here is a short description: a function might have reference qualifier in the same familiar way as the _const qualifier_.
-The correct overload will be chosen basing on the type if `*this` reference.
+The correct overload will be chosen basing on the type of `*this` reference.

 A simple example from the corresponding chapter of the [cppreference](https://en.cppreference.com/w/cpp/language/member_functions):
 {{< highlight cpp>}}#include <iostream>